king-koda/full-stack-js-example-18072024/README.md

 - that new posts created would appear at the start of the list of posts naturally
 - that the ordering of posts is persisted on the server side and visible on the client side
 - that the title of the post being clipped and prevented in overflowing isn't a huge issue to the user
+- that creating a post isn't a requirement for the user

 # Design Decisions